This page provides an initial set of resources including lessons, worksheets, and answers across levels 4, 5 and 6.

 Webinar to Educators about the NPA qualification and the new Guides (58 min)

-The Data Education for Schools Team are developing a range of classroom resources to support teaching.
+The Data Education in Schools Team are developing a range of classroom resources to support teaching.
 They have supported all the schools offering the qualification so far, with information, advice, networking and early access to resources.
-Please contact email@example.com if you would like more information.
+Please contact firstname.lastname@example.org if you would like more information.